ROCm/HIP/docs/markdown/hip_kernel_language.md

 [INPUT FILE] = Name of the file containing kernels [OUTPUT FILE] = Name of the generated code object file
 ```

+Note: When using binary code objects is that the number of arguments to the kernel is different on HIP-Clang and NVCC path.
+Refer to the sample in samples/0_Intro/module_api for differences in the arguments to be passed to the kernel.

 ## gfx-arch-specific-kernel
 Clang defined '__gfx*__' macros can be used to execute gfx arch specific codes inside the kernel.
 Refer to the sample 14_gpu_arch in samples/2_Cookbook.